CNRBanks/Scheduler-Template-CNR/README.md

 THEN I can enter an event<DONE>

 WHEN I click the save button for that timeblock
-THEN the text for that event is saved in local storage
+THEN the text for that event is saved in local storage<DONE>

 WHEN I refresh the page
 THEN the saved events persist